By Riley Kennedy, US Army Captain

 You officially have orders for Fort Riley – now what?

 Research your new duty station of course!
-Read below about all that Fort Riley has to offer you and your family and then hop over to PCSgrades.com to read reviews on base housing, neighborhoods, and more or let the PCSgrades team connect you with a REALTOR that is A-graded by fellow Mil-Fams.
+Read below about all that Fort Riley has to offer you and your family and then hop over to PCSgrades.com to read reviews written by fellow Mil-families on base housing, neighborhoods, and more.

 Now let’s get started!